SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

   OR "Strategic Approach to International Chemicals Management" OR "SAICM" OR
   (
-    ("cradle to cradle" OR "cradle-to-cradle" OR "lifecycle analysis" OR "life cycle analysis" OR "lifecycle assessment" OR "life cycle assessment"
+    ("cradle to cradle" OR "lifecycle analysis" OR "life cycle analysis" OR "lifecycle assessment" OR "life cycle assessment" OR
-    OR
       (
         ("sustainab*" OR "responsib*" OR "environmental*" OR "ecological*" OR "eco" OR "green" OR "safe" OR "safety" OR "safely")